Zortex1111/neverlose/README.md

 Neverlose injector & loader dumped

-the executables in this repository are not runnable, Unless you rebuild them.
+The executables in this repository is currently unrunnable.
+This is because I haven't rebuilt the exe yet.

+Enjoy <3